Android Central Verdict

 It's worth spending a few minutes looking through all the options, particularly when it comes to notifications.
-Because that's where Nest Hello really starts to shine.
+Because that's where Nest Doorbell (wired) really starts to shine.

-Like the Nest Cam IQ, Nest Hello is able to tie into the "Familiar Faces" thing.
+Like some other Nest cameras, Nest Doorbell (wired) is able to tie into the "Familiar Faces" thing.
 It works like this: Nest sees a face, then gives you the option to give it a name.
 The next time it sees that face, the notification will say something like "Hey, Phil's been seen in the camera."
 It's more personal, which is cool, but it also means I can parse notifications that much more quickly.
 Nest Hello sees my kid at the door?
 Cool.
 I don't need to actually open up the app and see who's there.
 It's a time-saver.

-But Nest Hello actually goes even further in that when someone rings the bell, it can fire off notifications through any Google Home device — Mini, OG or Max — to let you know someone's there.
+But Nest Doorbell (wired) actually goes even further in that when someone rings the bell, it can fire off notifications through any Google Home device — Mini, OG, or Max — to let you know someone's there.
 I've got a Google Home Mini stashed on my back patio, and now I'll never miss someone at the door because I couldn't hear the chime.

-The other major advantage of Nest Hello has to do with lag and latency.
+The other major advantage of Nest Doorbell (wired) has to do with lag and latency.
 If someone triggers a motion alert or rings the bell, you need to be able to respond as quickly as possible.
 There's always going to be a little lag in this sort of thing, but you want that latency as close to zero as you can get.
 Having the camera run continuously helps with that, no doubt.
-And maybe Nest has some other secret sauce in the hardware, or maybe it's just really good on the server side of things.
+And maybe Nest has some other secret sauce in the hardware, or maybe it's just really good on the server-side of things.